 When ready to cook, start the Traeger grill on Smoke with the lid open until the fire is established (4 to 5 minutes).
 Set the temperature to 250 degrees F and preheat, lid closed, for 10 to 15 minutes.

 While Traeger comes to temperature, trim excess fat off pork butt.
 Generously season with Traeger Big Game Rub on all sides.

 Put pork butt directly on the grill grate and cook until the internal temperature reaches 160 degrees F (approximately 3-5 hours).
 Remove the pork butt from the grill.

-Remove and let pork butt rest for 45 minutes in the foil packet.
-Remove the foil and pour off any excess liquid into fat separator.
+Remove from the grill.
+Allow the pork to rest for 45 minutes in the foil packet.
+Remove the foil and pour off any excess liquid into a fat separator.

 Serve alone, in your favorite recipes, or on sandwiches.
 Refrigerate leftover pork in a covered container for up to 4 days.
 Enjoy!